nrwl/nx/docs/shared/recipes/nx-release/getting-started-with-nx-release.md

 nx release --first-release
 ```

 The command will proceed as before, prompting for a version bump and showing a preview of the changes.
 However, this time, it will prompt you to publish the packages to the remote registry.
-If you say no, the publishing step will be skipped If you say yes, the command will publish the packages to the npm registry.
+If you say no, the publishing step will be skipped.
+If you say yes, the command will publish the packages to the npm registry.

 ```{% command="nx release --first-release" %}
 ...